What’s different about this team building approach?

 - break out of a silo-ed, constrained, or reductive mindsets;

 - identify shared values and goals;

 - reshape daily interactions to forge new alliances;

 - understand the motivations and worldviews that drive behaviors.

 How does it work?

 - CULTIVATING CURIOSITY—When curiosity becomes an inherent part of a team’s thinking, everyone is continually exposed to more and more ideas from many different perspectives.
-Over time a genuinely curious team will begin to discover new and unexpected connections between different ideas, and build even better new ideas inspired by those connections.
-A team culture that honors and rewards continual curiosity is able to break through rote processes, engage in more creative problem solving, and collectively build positive momentum in their work.
+Over time, a genuinely curious team will begin to discover new and unexpected connections between different ideas, and build even better ideas inspired by those connections.
+A team culture that honors and rewards curiosity (both about the world around them, as well as each other) is able to break through rote processes, engage in more creative problem solving, and collectively build positive momentum in their work.